ff13dfly/iNFT/README.md

 ### Multi Chain Asset

-- Using the BTC block hash as the target for iNFT, and the iNFT on Anchor Network can be transfer to Etherum Network by `Last Words` method.
-When the iNFT on Anchor Network is dropped, the **Last Words** is written on chain, it can be used to approve the iNFT and create one on Etherum Network.
+- Using the BTC block hash as the target for iNFT, and the iNFT on Anchor Network can be transfer to Ethereum Network by `Last Words` method.
+When the iNFT on Anchor Network is dropped, the **Last Words** is written on chain, it can be used to approve the iNFT and create one on Ethereum Network.

-- Bridge ERC-20 token between Anchor Netwok and Etherum Network.
+- Bridge ERC-20 token between Anchor Netwok and Ethereum Network.
 By this way, Anchor Network can be restart frequently to keep it simple.

-- The history data of Anchor Network with the Etherum salt can be store on IPFS, and the Merkel root on Etherum Network.
+- The history data of Anchor Network with the Ethereum salt can be store on IPFS, and the Merkel root on Ethereum Network.
 Even the Anchor Network is crushed down, the asset can still be approved.

 ## Dapps